|

 - 75′ Ladder

 The Lincoln County Rural Fire District was formed in 1955 to provide better protection for the citizens living outside the city limits.
 Since 1964, this department has been housed in the same station as the City of Libby Volunteer Fire Department, co-existing as one professional, well-trained entity sharing manpower and equipment.
+This merger allowed the organization to save money, improve efficiency, and enhance service coverage.
+As the population grew and the need for improving response times became evident, three more stations have been established over the years.

 - Fire Engine 9